BobaBoard/boba-docs/src/content/docs/users/howto/threads.md

 ---
+title: Threads, Comments, and Contributions
+sidebar:
-sidebar_position: 2
+  order: 2
 ---

-# Threads, Comments, and Contributions

 Threads are the posts you make to a Board and all of the comments and contributions to the original post.